 Signalling dynamics during adult tissue homeostasis

-Dynamic signalling has been identified in single-cell cultures, but also in selected multicellular systems.
-Signalling pathways are known to control cell-turnover and differentiation during tissue homeostasis to constantly renew most adult tissues.
-However, the function of dynamic signal encoding in these processes is still largely unknown.
+Signalling pathways control cell-turnover and differentiation during tissue homeostasis to constantly renew adult tissues.
+However, the function of signalling dynamics in these processes is still largely unknown.

 The recent establishment of “organoid” cultures has enabled the ex vivo cultivation of adult tissues.
-We combine organoid culture with dynamic signalling reporters (Figure 5), real-time imaging and dynamic manipulation using microfluidics to investigate signalling pathways governing cell turnover and differentiation at a dynamic and quantitative level.
-This project will give insights into how universal dynamic signal encoding is in adult tissue and tissue homeostasis (Figure 2).
+We combine organoid culture with dynamic signalling reporters (Figure 5), real-time imaging and dynamic manipulation using microfluidics to investigate the function of signalling pathways governing cell turnover and differentiation at a dynamic and quantitative level (Figure 2).

 Sonnen KF, Lauschke V, Uraji J, Falk H J, Petersen Y, Funk MC, Beaupeux M, François P, Merten CA and Aulehla A.

 Bulusu V, Prior N, Snaebjornsson MT, Kuehne A, Sonnen KF, Kress J, Stein F, Schultz C, Sauer U and Aulehla A.